-Protect yourself from catching malaria
+Protect your child from catching malaria

 People of any age can get malaria.
 It is a serious disease, but is preventable.
-As well as taking Mafamoz, it is very important that you also take steps to avoid being bitten by mosquitoes.
+As well as giving Mafamoz, it is very important that you also take steps to avoid being bitten by mosquitoes.